StrangeBeeCorp/docs/docs/index.md

 sections:
   title: 'Learn how to install, configure, maintain and use TheHive and Cortex'
   text: 'Follow our guides to get the job done—fast and right.'
-  anchors: 'I’m an:'
+  anchors: ''
   data:
-    - title: 'I’m an Analyst'
+    - title: 'Analyst corner'
       text: 'I want to triage alerts and investigate cases.'
       icon: assets/images/docs-analyst.png
       anchor: